 From time to time we hear of such deals, and so let us explore this a bit further.

-Everyone of course would like to have a good deal when buying a car.
+Everyone, of course, would like to get a good deal when buying a car.
 Cars are not exactly cheap, and it is quite a large financial commitment when buying one.
-You gave several choices when buying a car – a new car, a pre-owned car, and a demo car.
+You have several choices when buying a car – a new car, a pre-owned car, and a demo car.
 Like most things in life, each one has its pros and cons.

 A demo car is actually a new car that has been used a bit by a dealership.
 By that we mean that the car has only low mileage on it due to the fact that it was used by prospective buyers for test drives, and dealership managers may also have used the car to and from work.
 The mileage of demo cars is usually under 5000 km, which is really not much when the average car can go to 200 000 km.
 The demo car is usually about 6 months old.
 If you are considering keeping the car for say 10 years, it means only 5% of its time has been used up.

 The real purpose behind having a demo car is that the dealership can demonstrate to any prospective buyer what the car can get up to and how it feels to drive.
 Let us face it – how can anyone buy such an expensive item, which for many people takes years to pay off, and not test its capabilities first?
 A demo car is like an advertisement for that particular make and model, and its qualities will speak for itself.
 If the overall qualities are great, then the use of the demo model will stimulate sales.

 A possible advantage of buying a demo model is that you basically get a new car for a price that is generally less than the cost of a new car.
 In most cases, the mileage of a demo car will be less than that of a pre-owned car.
 What is usually chosen as a demo car is if it is “upper-spec.”
 By this is meant that you can afford to buy a car that has greater specifications than that of the model you were wanting to buy initially.